Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

-associated to an object of $\Fun(BG,\Add)$, i.e., an additive category $\bA$ with a strict $G$-action.
-This functor has first been constructed in \cite{davis_lueck}.
+associated to an additive category $\bA$ with a strict $G$-action.
 We refer to this case as the linear case as opposed to the derived case.

-Let $BG$ be the category with one object having the group of automorphisms $G$.
-The group $G$ with its $G$-action by left translations is an object of $G\Orb$ with group of automorphisms $G$ (acting by right translation).
-The $G$-set $G$ therefore provides an embedding.
+The functor $K\bA_{G}$ has first been constructed in \cite{davis_lueck}.

-Let $\bA_{\infty}$ be $\bA$ considered as an object of $\Fun(BG,\Add_{\infty})$, where $\Add_{\infty}$ is the large $\infty$-category of small additive categories (actually a $2$-category) obtained from the category of small additive categories and additive functors by inverting equivalences.
-Denote the left Kan extension of $\bA_{\infty}$ along $j$ by
+In the following, we give a quick alternative construction of $ K\bA_{G}$ which is analogous to the construction of the functor in \eqref{fwqewwedeqdwedqwdwdedqwdwedwd} above.
+We consider the large $\infty$-category $\Add_{\infty}$ of small additive categories obtained from the category of small additive categories and additive functors by inverting equivalences.
+We then interpret $\bA$ as an object $\bA_{\infty}$ of $\Fun(BG,\Add_{\infty})$.
+We denote the left Kan extension of $\bA_{\infty}$ along $j$ by